-- In the Opportunities area, select whether you want to include Open, Closed-Won, Closed-Lost, and/or Inactive sales in your report. - In the Date Range drop-down menu, specify the date range of the Sales Opportunities to include in the report. - In the Use Data Managed By area, choose to include the opportunity information from All Users or Selected Users of your database.
+- In the Opportunities area, select whether you want to include Open, Closed-Won, Closed-Lost, and/or Inactive sales in your report. - In the Date Range drop-down list, specify the date range of the Sales Opportunities to include in the report. - In the Use Data Managed By area, choose to include the opportunity information from All Users or Selected Users of your database.

 ACT! runs the report.
-If you aren't happy with the results, run the same report a second time by using different criteria, or try running a different report.
+If you aren't happy with the results, run the same report a second time using different criteria or try running a different report.

-Creating labels and envelopes
+Creating Labels and Envelopes